concretecms-community-store/community_store/docs/user-guide/configuration.md

 For example, if you offer free shipping on orders $200 and above, Add a 'Free Shipping' shipping method and configure its 'Minimum Purchase Amount for this rate to apply' value to 200.
 Then, on your paid shipping method(s), set the 'Maximum Purchase Amount for this rate to apply' to 199.99

-Like Payment Methods, additional shipping methods can be  [downloaded from github](https://github.com/concrete5-community-store) as concrete5 add-ons.
+Like Payment Methods, additional shipping methods can be  [downloaded from github](https://github.com/concrete5-community-store) as Concrete CMS add-ons.

 For complex shipping calculation requirements, further custom shipping methods can be developed as add-ons.
 [An example shipping method is available on github](https://github.com/concrete5-community-store/community_store_shipping_example) to act as template for new methods.